-Landgrid has integrated a powerful nationwide vacancy dataset from the United States Postal Service.
+Landgrid has integrated a powerful nationwide vacancy and residential indicator dataset from the United States Postal Service.
 To access this amazing data on our platform & to conduct surveys with the app, sign up or upgrade to Landgrid Pro for just $10/month or $100/year.
 For multiple users, downloading USPS data in a CSV format, additional functionality, custom integrations/imports & for dedicated support, check out Landgrid Enterprise or contact us at email@example.com.

 This dataset indicates when a building of any zoning type is not receiving mail.
 It is the perfect out-of-the-box dataset to start understanding vacancy in your community.